Charlie Cassell

 Charles Alexander Allenby Cassell (born 25 October 1998) is a Scottish cricketer who currently plays for Heriot's Cricket Club.
 He plays as a right-arm fast bowler.
 He made his international debut for Scotland in 2024.

 Domestic career

-In June 2024, he was signed by Forfarshire cricket club for 2024 season.
+In June 2024, he was signed by Forfarshire for the 2024 season.

-In July 2024, Cassell was signed by Somerset County Cricket Club for their One Day Cup campaign.
+In July 2024, Cassell was signed by Somerset for their One Day Cup campaign.

 International career

 On 15 July 2024, he was added to the Scotland's squad as a replacement of Chris Sole, for the 2024 Scotland Tri-Nation Series, which was formed part of 2024–2026 ICC Cricket World Cup League 2.
 Cassell made his One Day International (ODI) debut against Oman in the same series, on 22 July 2024, and achieving best figures of 7/21 on debut.